wevm/viem/site/pages/docs/actions/public/getBalance.md

 ---
-description: Returns the balance of an address in wei.
+description: Returns the balance of an address in usdt.
 ---

 # getBalance